loudoweb/SpriterHaxeEngine/README.md

 addChild(spriterRoot);
 //choose a rendering method.
 var lib:BitmapLibrary = new BitmapLibrary('assets/', canvas);

 /**
-* Example with the TilelayerLibrary which uses Tilelayer (haxelib install tilelayer) */
-//set the root canvas where to add all the animations var spriterRoot:Sprite = new Sprite();
-addChild(spriterRoot);
-//choose a rendering method.
-var lib:TilelayerLibrary = new TilelayerLibrary('assets/atlas.xml' , 'assets/atlas.png', spriterRoot);

-/**
 * Other libraries exist to use Spriter with flixel and other rendering method!